Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

 ### Agile Methodology
-The Agile Methodology was used to plan this project.
-I did learn more towards the end of the project about the use of the agile develepment, and why it's important and usefull to keep track of the whole process and to implement as much as you can.
-I've used Github and the Project Board with use of the Kanban board.
+I have strived to use agile methodolgy throughout this project as planning in advance has made the over all project easier to manage, I have learned the importance of breaking the project into smaller individual tasks, the use of a kanban board has also been a great asset as it makes visualizing the tasks at hand much easier

 The project board was divided into 3 sections:

-  -  To-Do- (All the User stories were initially entered in the 'To Do' column)
-  -  In Progress- (then during development story they were moved into the 'In Progress' column)
-  -  Done- (and then finally they get moved into 'Done' once the development completes)
+  -  To-Do
+  -  In Progress
+  -  Done-

 <details>
 <summary>Click here to view</summary>